bimeri/bus-ticketing/UPDATES.md

     * payment transaction entity
         1. add serviceChargeAmount to the payment transaction entity
         2. add agencyAmount to the payment transaction entity
+    * BookedJourney entity
+        1. add isAgencyBooking to the entity